 If you are in employment, the amount of social insurance you pay depends on your earnings and the type of work you do.
 Your social insurance contributions in Ireland are referred to as PRSI (Pay Related Social Insurance).
 Sometimes, you will hear people describe their PRSI contributions as stamps.
 This term dated from before 1979 when employers would literally stamp a card each week of employment.
 That card was then brought to a social welfare local office when claiming social welfare payments.

 If you are an employee, your PRSI contributions are deducted by your employer and collected by Revenue under the PAYE (Pay As You Earn) system.
 In fact, the law makes your employer responsible for PRSI, though you may have to pay an 'employee's share'.
-Find out more about your employer's duty to pay social insurance.
+Find out more about paying social insurance.

 If you are self-employed, you pay Class S social insurance contributions directly to the Revenue Commissioners.
 The Revenue Commissioners then pay the money into the Social Insurance Fund.
 Revenue send a record of the contributions you have paid to the Department of Social Protection.